-The Most Delicious Food In Mexico – All The Dishes You Should Try
+The Most Delicious Food In Mexico – All The Mexican Food You Should Try

-Food in Mexico is delicious, and in and of itself a reason to visit the country.
-I have already been to Mexico three times – that’s how much I like it – and just the thought of tacos, pozole and tlayudas makes my mouth water.
+Food in Mexico is delicious and a reason to visit.
+I have already been to Mexico three times—that’s how much I like it—and the thought of tacos, pozole, tlayudas, and all the other Mexican food makes my mouth water.

 Mexican food